Yamato G-NU Groizer X

 Sigh… where to start…

-– Swapping parts, okay, seriously, they should’ve just given two seperate figures, since the swapping design is just too over simplified.
+– Swapping parts, okay, seriously, they should’ve just given two separate figures, since the swapping design is just too over simplified.
 No gimmicks, no spring loaded release, just a peg and a hole.

 – Transformation problems.
 When folding the head back up for plane mode, you’re sure to scratch the surface of the chest block.
 A simple transformation that easily goes wrong.
 Yamato’s been doing transforming toys for as long as I can remember.
 This design flaw is just wrong on so many levels.